Canada Russia '72: Part 1

 Team Canada and the country are left in shock after their defeat, and the team begins to receive large amounts of criticism.
-For Game 2 in Toronto, Sinden takes Hadfield and his line out of the lineup and replaces them with grinders (Wayne Cashman, J. P. Parise and Bill Goldsworthy).
-Hadfield does not take the decision lightly and invades Sinden's dressing room to express his disapproval.
+For Game 2 in Toronto, Sinden takes the GAG line out of the lineup and replaces them with grinders (Wayne Cashman, J. P. Parise and Bill Goldsworthy).
+Vic Hadfield does not take the decision lightly and invades Sinden's dressing room to express his disapproval.
 Also, Tony Esposito replaces Dryden in net.
 During the practice, Frank Mahovlich notices politician Robert Stanfield in the stands wearing a Team Canada jersey and talking with Alan Eagleson.
 Frank complains about this to Sinden, claiming they're not playing the series for the politicians.
 Frank then leaves the practice in protest.
 Before Game 2, Frank privately confesses to Pete his fear of losing the series to Communists.

-Team Canada wins Game 2 4–1, tying the series at 1–1.
+Team Canada wins Game 2 4–1, tying the series.
 After the game, frustrated Soviet coach Vsevolod Bobrov invades the officials dressing room, angrily complaining about their officiating and Team Canada's play.

 In Winnipeg, Gresko and Bobrov request that the referees who officiated Game 2 not officiate again and that the referees who officiated Game 1 work Game 3 and 4.
-Although initially objecting due its violation of the series contract, Eagleson agrees to the request, thinking the Russians will know they owe them one.
+Although initially objecting due its violation of the series contract, Eagleson agrees to the request, thinking the Soviets will know they owe them one.
 Much to his frustration, Hadfield sits out Game 3 too.
 In Game 3, Team Canada builds a 3–1 lead, but the Soviets come back and the game ends in a 4–4 tie.
 While sitting in the airport before a flight to Vancouver, Frank expresses his paranoia about the Soviets further to Serge Savard.

 As they prepare for Game 4 in Vancouver, Sinden and Ferguson decide to put Dryden and the Hadfield line back in the lineup.
 When Team Canada takes the ice for the game, they are booed by the Vancouver fans.
 Seconds later, the Soviets take the ice and are cheered by the Vancouver fans, leaving the team shocked and frustrated.
 In the first five minutes of the game, Goldsworthy takes 2 penalties, both resulting in goals for the Soviets.
 Trailing after the second period, Esposito tells Henderson that he wants to give the fans a piece of his mind.
 Team Canada loses the game 5–3, falling behind in the series 2 games to 1 (with one tied) going to Moscow.
 As the team is booed off the ice, Esposito stays back for an interview.
 Esposito emotionally remarks on his disappointment in the Canadian crowd, and claims that they're only playing because they love Canada.